 - Tell the clerk at the reception window that you want to participate in “A Way Out”.
 If you are seeking help after open lobby hours, locate the call box on the wall and tell dispatch you want to participate in “A Way Out.”
 A program representative will be with you to take you through the next steps.

 - A police department representative will meet with you and take you and/or your loved ones through the onboarding process, which includes filling out paperwork is filled out and signing program waivers.
 If you are in possession of any illegal or legal drugs, the representative will take them from you and destroy them appropriately.

 - The Lake County Health Department will deliver a phone screening to determine the appropriate course of treatment services.
-Based on the evaluation of the phone screening, one of two treatment tracts will be recommended for you – outpatient or inpatient.
+Based on the evaluation of the phone screening, one of three treatment tracts will be recommended for you – hospitalization, outpatient or inpatient.

 - If you are going through acute withdrawal, we will transport you to one of four participating Lake County hospitals, who will oversee your medical stabilization in preparation for entering treatment.

 - If outpatient treatment is recommended, an appointment will be made for you at The Lake County Health Department or NICASA Behavioral Health Services that day or on the next business day for a thorough assessment and treatment planning.You will be transported there for a thorough assessment and treatment planning.
 Treatment may or may not be provided by Lake County Health Department or NICASA Behavioral Health Services.
 (See NOTE below for more detail.)

 - If inpatient treatment is recommended, you will be transported to Gateway Foundation in Lake Villa where an assessment will be provided and a treatment plan will be recommended.
 Treatment may or may not be provided by Gateway Foundation of Lake Villa.